a boutique winery with spectacular alpine views

 Kevin Morrison worked in the family business when he left school at 15, until he moved to the bright lights of Melbourne in 1967.
 A few short months after that, Leslie Morrison, who had survived cancer in the late 50’s, fell ill again.
 Kevin returned to shut the shop down.
 Leslie recovered, but he sold the shop and worked for Mates Shoes in Wodonga until his retirement.

 Leslie and Thelma Morrison passed away in the mid 1980’s.
 Kevin Morrison enjoyed a career in film following his move to Melbourne, where he resides today.
 Now retired, he is working as a volunteer at St Paul’s Cathedral in the city.

-Robert Morrison married Dianne Sebastian in the late 1960’s and has three daughters, Maxine, Robyn and Anne, two grandsons, Campbell and Sebastian, and one granddaughter, Charlie.
+Robert Morrison married Dianne Sebastian in 1969 and has three daughters Maxine, Robyn and Anne, three grandsons Campbell, Sebastian and Jasper and one granddaughter Charlie.

 Robert and Dianne had very rewarding teaching careers before deciding to change direction and make their own wine.

 Mitta North was Robert’s second appointment as Head teacher (1964 – 1966).
 Robert was nineteen years of age and was paid a weekly salary of forty pounds ($80) with an extra $2 a week for cleaning the school and an additional 50c for emptying and cleaning the toilets.
 The very small school had eighteen pupils with no electricity and no telephone.

 Dianne made the first vintage in 1999 whilst Robert completed a cellar door management program.
 In 2001 Robert and Dianne completed a twelve month wine making course which encouraged Robert to continue study and complete his Diploma of Wine Technology with the University of Melbourne over four years, finishing in 2007.
 Production has increased from 60 litres in 2000 to 8000 litres today.